andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 I have to handle the result for both the case where I get an `Int` and the case where I get a `Bool`.
 The *function* gets to pick what type I have to handle (`Int` or `Bool`), and *I* have to adapt to whatever it returns.
 Sound familiar?
-In fact, you can even imagine that `OpaqueNet i o` as being just a recursive *Either* over `'[]`, `'[1]`, `'[1,2]`, etc.[^1]
+In fact, you can even imagine that `OpaqueNet i o` as being just a infinite *Either* over `'[]`, `'[1]`, `'[1,2]`, etc.[^1]

 Remember that the basic way of handling an `Either` and figuring out what the